 In a previous post, Want to Reach Your Goals?
 Here’s

 I’ve been thinking about that post and I want to discuss how knowing and growing your WHY can help you to evaluate and reevaluate your goals.
-This will help you to choose the right goal for you.
+This will help you to set a goal that is right for you.
 First, a quick review.
 What I have learned from researching motivation is that:

 People with a high sense of self-determination are more likely to stick with their goals and achieve them.